lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Metagenome assemblies likely do not fully represent all bacteria present in the original plant samples.
 When approaching the least abundant scaffolds, scaffold length deminishes to less than 1Kb, indicating the lower abundance limit of assembly.
-This lower limit region does contain a substantial amount of contigs from different orders of taxonomy.
+This lower limit region does contain a substantial amount of scaffolds from different orders of taxonomy.
 This indicates that several low abundant microbes were too lowly abundant to assemble propperly, and hence the current assemblies are likely incomplete representations of the micribial diversity associated with these plants.
-An exception to this observation are the _A. filiculoides_ minus_cyano samples, here all contigs assembled are highly abundant and scaffolds are rather long compared to non-sterilised plant samples.
+An exception to this observation are the _A. filiculoides_ minus_cyano samples, here all scaffolds assembled are highly abundant and scaffolds are rather long compared to non-sterilised plant samples.
 Hybrid assemblies are a second exception to this observation.
 In these assemblies, final graph resolution was aided by PacBio long reads from the _A filiculoides_ minus_cyano sample.
-In this process, low abundant contigs were combined into longer contigs aided by long read data.
+In this process, low abundant scaffolds were combined into longer scaffolds aided by long read data.
-However, the contig abundance remains a reflection of the original Illumina contribution to that contig only but it is corrected for the new contig length; explaining why such long contigs can have such a low abundance. `double check this with spades authors`
+However, the scaffold abundance remains a reflection of the original Illumina contribution to that scaffold only but it is corrected for the new scaffold length; explaining why such long scaffolds can have such a low abundance. `double check this with spades authors`

 ### _Azolla filiculoides_ contains multiple endophytic bacteria
 Contigs of metagenome assemblies were manually binned into MAGs.
 First, metagenome assemblies were binned automatically by both metabat2 and concoct based on their 4mer profiles and differential abundance in various sequencing libraries.
-Then, these automatically generated MAGs were imported into Anvi'o and curated manually while being guided by the automated binning and contig taxonomy determined by CAT.
+Then, these automatically generated MAGs were imported into Anvi'o and curated manually while being guided by the automated binning and scaffold taxonomy determined by CAT.

 The _A. filiculoides_ wild sample metagenome contains multiple high quality MAGs of which several are likely from species living inside the plant leaf cavities.
 Only sequencing data of the _A. filiculoides_ wild sample was derived from a metagenomic study design.